usamabenashraf/Koraspond/README.md

 ## CICD
 - If you push the docker build image in your own docker hub account, you will have to save the username and password of the account in "DOCKER_USERNAME" and "DOCKER_PASSWORD" secrets in github.
 - You can change the "hello Koraspond" message in index.js file to trigger the ci/cd pipeline.
-  - First the build stage runs, which installs dependenices, performs tests, builds the dockerfile and the pushes it to the docker hub.
+  - First the build stage runs, which installs dependenices, performs tests, builds the dockerfile and runs vulnerability scanning on the docker image and then pushes it to the docker hub.
   - After that the deploy stage runs, it connects to an ec2 instance and fetches the docker container from the docker hub and runs the contanerized application.
 - After the successful execution of the pipeline, you can find the output in "http://'ec2-public-ip':80" address.